orsnaro/Discord-Bot-Ai/README.md

      - _NOTE:_ BARD API is the one used now due to connection and belling issues beteen GPT-API i.e.(openAI API) and my country (Egypt)

 *   add command to switch between BARD mode and poe-GPT mode

+*   ~use google translator API~

+       *  _(NOT necessary  NEED any more! now bard speaks arabic and bard API python wrapper also supports that  just edit your internal prompt / appendings and formating to discord messages to have arabic variation)_

 *   Edit your bard args. and prompt to send full arabic query to bard (Bard now has arabic lang suuport)